MeiyeBao/decision_tree/README.md

 ## Project Description: Customer Segmentation
 The target of this project is to classify customers' purchasing behaviour based on customers' basic information.

+## Dataset
+table1.xlsx is the dataset used with 13 customers' information.
+At the end, a new customer is added to show the function of the trained decision tree.

 ## Data Cleaning